kemitix/spring-boot-awt-gui-demo/README.md

 # spring-boot-awt-gui-demo

 Demonstration on how to create an AWT GUI in Spring Boot.

-The project contains the needed tweeks to your Spring Boot configuration to allow an AWT or Swing GUI application to run in Spring Boot.
+The project contains the needed tweaks to your Spring Boot configuration to allow an AWT or Swing GUI application to run in Spring Boot.

 The changes are essentially the following:

 ## Disable Headless Mode

-`.headless(false)`

 By default a Spring Boot application is set to run in *headless* mode.
-Meaning can be run on a server or other environment where there is no graphical interface (the 'head') available.
+Meaning that it can be run on a server or other environment where there is no graphical interface (the 'head') available.

+    .headless(false)

 Without doing this, any attempt to instantiate an AWT GUI element will cause a `java.awt.HeadlessException` to be thrown.

 ## Disable Web Server Mode